particle4dev/dicoapp-e/README.md

   - No Email
   - No Password
 - Lowest transaction fee.
 It's only is 1/777 of the transaction amount
-- The easiest and safest way to swap coin
+- The easiest and safest way to distribute your coin
 - Cross platform
   - Windows, macOS and Linux ready